Kamal Adwan Hospital sieges: October and November 2024

 In October 2024 during the siege of Northern Gaza, the Israeli military ordered the complete evacuation of the Kamal Adwan Hospital within 24 hours.
-Dr. Hussam Abu Safia, the hospital's director, said the hospital would remain in service, stating, "We have babies and newborns that are in the ICU.
+Dr. Hussam Abu Safia, the hospital's director, said the hospital would remain in service, stating: "We have babies and newborns that are in the ICU.
 Even if we can evacuate a few patients, we cannot leave the hospital because there is no other hospital that is providing services and treatment to children".
 As Israel's deadline for evacuation, the Israeli army was reported to be advancing on the hospital while "committing massacres against civilians".
-On 24 October 2024, the hospital director stated the Israeli military was committing "deliberate murder."
-He stated, "There are more than 15 cases that need surgeries that we cannot perform in the hospital".
+On 24 October 2024, the hospital director stated the Israeli military was committing "deliberate murder".
+He stated: "There are more than 15 cases that need surgeries that we cannot perform in the hospital".

 On 24 October 2024, video showed Israeli tanks firing on the hospital.
 On 25 October, Israel raided the hospital.
 The Palestinian health ministry stated 600 patients, companions, and staff were trapped.
-The following day, the World Health Organization stated that while the hospital was still under siege, it had regained contact with its employees there, stating that four employees were injured, 44 health workers had been detained, and four ambulances were damaged.
+The following day, the World Health Organization (WHO) stated that while the hospital was still under siege, it had regained contact with its employees there, stating that four employees were injured, 44 health workers had been detained, and four ambulances were damaged.
 The Gaza Ministry of Health stated that Israeli forces had detained all male medical staff.
 On 27 October, Dr. Khalil Daqran stated only one medical staff remained in the entire hospital, and that Israeli forces had set parts of the hospital on fire, destroyed its entrances, and demolished walls.
 On 28 October, the IDF said that it captured 100 Hamas militants during the raid on Kamal Adwan Hospital.
 Both local medics and Hamas denied there was any militant presence at the hospital.
 Later that day, the IDF withdrew from the hospital.

 Following the raid, the Gaza Ministry of Health said that two children had died in the intensive care unit follow the failure of the hospitals generators, and that the oxygen station was targeted".
 One of the two remaining doctors at the hospital warned that "patients and the injured are strewn all over the hospital floor".
 Officials stated one doctor had been killed by an Israeli drone.
-The W.H.O. stated they had continued with patient evacuations, as Kamal Adwan's building was damaged, four ambulances were destroyed, and patients needed medical supplies, food, and water.
+The WHO stated they had continued with patient evacuations, as Kamal Adwan's building was damaged, four ambulances were destroyed, and patients needed medical supplies, food, and water.
 On 31 October, the UN stated a bombing on the hospital's third floor had destroyed critical medical supplies.
 On 4 November 2024, the head of the WHO, Tedros Adhanom Ghebreyesus, wrote that shortly after a WHO mission, a reported attack on the third floor injured six child patients.
-The same day, the health ministry stated that there were "many" injuries amongst patients and staff following Israel "violently bombard[ing]" the hospital.
+The same day, the health ministry stated that there were "many" injuries amongst patients and staff following Israel: "violently bombard[ing]" the hospital.

-On 30 November 2024, the head of the Intensive Care Unit, Dr. Ahmed Al-Kahlout, was killed.
+On 30 November 2024, the head of the intensive care unit (ICU), Dr. Ahmed Al-Kahlout, was killed.